snarkify/sirius/README.md

 This project is structured into three layers.
 The frontend layer accommodates constraint systems such as Plonk, R1CS, and AIR.
 The middle layer incorporates a folding scheme to accumulate the computation of n steps of $F$.
 Lastly, the backend layer utilizes polynomial IOP and polynomial commitment scheme to ensure the final verification is succinct and zero-knowledge.

-The project is still in its early stage, and we use box color to indicate the current progress.
+The project is still in its early stage, and we use blue color to indicate the current progress.
 <img width="1017" alt="fig4" src="https://github.com/snarkify/sirius/assets/3767044/4aa58340-acda-48db-9170-3941645e7c26">